-- MDI is faster (nebulisation requires a child to sit still for at least 10 minutes).
+- faster (nebuliser requires a child to sit still for at least 10 minutes).

-- Delivery of salbutamol by nebuliser results in greater facial and oropharyngeal deposition of medication delivering at best 10% of the prescribed drug to the lungs, with consequent systemic absorption and side effects such as tachycardia and tremor.
+- less facial and oropharyngeal deposition of medication (nebuliser delivers at best 10% of the prescribed drug to the lungs and child may experience side effects of systemic absorption such as tachycardia and tremor)

-- Children who are struggling with their breathing and not able to co-ordinate taking a deep breath through the spacer should be given nebulised medication.
+- Nebuliser is recommended for children who are struggling with their breathing and/or not able to co-ordinate taking a deep breath through the spacer.

 How to use a spacer

-- Prime spacer before use to negate electrostatic charge (and optimise drug delivery) with 10 puffs of salbutamol.
+- Prime spacer before use to negate electrostatic charge (and optimise drug delivery) with 10 Salbutamol puffs.

-- The medication is cleared from the spacer by the child taking 5 breaths following each puff of medication.
+- The child clears the medication from the spacer by taking four breaths following each puff.

-- respiratory distress: decreased work of breathing (subcostal & intercostal recession/ tracheal tug /nasal flaring)
+- respiratory distress: decreased work of breathing (subcostal and intercostal recession/ tracheal tug /nasal flaring)